 Paper Girls is...
 Cool

 Paper Girls is a comic I have had my eye on for a while, simply because of the wonderful art by Cliff Chiang.
-The comic book combines this beautiful art with sci-fi elements and a retro setting, much like Stranger Things combines sci-fi elements with its beautifully filmed nostalgia.
+The comic book combines this beautiful art with sci-fi elements and a retro setting, much like a comic book version of Stranger Things, which also combines sci-fi elements with its beautifully filmed nostalgia.

 The colorist on the title is Matt Wilson, and the color flatter is Dee Cunniffe, and I think they probably play a huge role in how impactful the art is.
-The colors are a huge part of what makes this comic book what it is.
+This is the first time I have noticed this role in the credits of a comic book and the job title of ‘color flatter’ is intriguing but it is not unique to the art here.
+A color flatter is a specialist who delineates objects on the page and fills them in with a solid color called a ‘flat’, so that the flats can be selected by the colorist using the ‘magic wand’ tool.
 Paper Girls won two Eisner Awards in 2016 for Best New Series and Best Penciller/Inker.
 In 2017, Wilson won an Eisner for Best Colorist in part because of his work on the series.

-So… I stopped reading for a day or two because I just don’t need this, no matter how beautiful the art is.
+So...
+I stopped reading for a day or two because I just don’t need this, no matter how beautiful the art is.
 But I then ended up coming back to the comic book, and the paper girl who uses the unacceptable language is criticized by the one who she rescued.
-It felt good to see the character who used this language taken to task, even if the bad taste of this language still lingered.
-I haven’t read to the end of the comic, and I’m guessing the character is a closeted, self-hating lesbian, so this situation will resolve itself, but, sheesh, the language she uses is rough and this is a heavy handed way of handling this issue.
+It felt good to see the character who used this language taken to task, even if the bad taste of it still lingered.
 Anyway, I kept reading.

 This character tuns out to be Mac, short for McKenzie.
 She is the first female paperboy in the area and something like a local celebrity.
 Mac then lights up a cigarette, and I almost groaned.
 I guess she’s a smoker to show she’s cool.
 That’s some pretty lazy writing in my opinion.

 I’m a big fan of dinosaurs, and there are some beautifully drawn examples in this comic book as the story progresses through the issues.
-I also like it when adults are introduced into the story.
+I also liked the way the various adults were introduced into the story.
 They are just as complex as the kids, and their motivations are just as hard to guess.
 It makes it difficult for the kids to know who to trust, which emerges as a big theme in the comic book.
-And also it’s a lot of fun.
 The story keeps shifting, and huge events keep happening.
 Some of the action gets harsh, and the papergirls are often in very real danger, but it never crosses the line into horror.

-Sometimes the story becomes a little arty and confusing, rather than out and out good, but it is never anything less than interesting, and… while I was searching for images to illustrate this post I found one with giant robots.
+Sometimes the story is arty and confusing, rather than out and out good, but it is never anything less than interesting, and... while I was searching for images to illustrate this post I found one with giant robots.
 And they look awesome.
 Giant robots are somehow going to be part of this story!
 I for one am definitely going to keep reading.